-Woody Thornton believes in Auburn.
-He loves it.
+Woody Thornton loves Auburn.
 He’s never lived anywhere else.
 He’s never wanted to live anywhere else.
-He’s practically half tiger.
+The joke is that he’s practically half tiger.

 Here’s how that happened:

 It was Aug.
 4, 1989.
 He was one month away from 21.

 Typically it was beer, but that night, for whatever reason, it was drinking games with Jack and Coke.
-The whole day had been weird like that, in a bad way–bad enough for him to have called it a bad day even if he hadn’t been run over by a train.
+The whole day had been weird like that, in a bad way — bad enough that he still would have called it a bad day even if he hadn’t been run over by a train.

-He wasn’t taking classes at Auburn that summer so he’d been working all day at Little Henry’s apartments–the family owned the place, they still do–and it was hot and he was tired and cranky and didn’t really even feel like going to the party.
+He wasn’t taking classes at Auburn that summer, so he’d been working all day at Little Henry’s apartments — the family owned the place, they still do — and it was hot and he was tired and cranky and didn’t really even feel like going to the party.
 But whatever, it was Friday.
-It was a house on Debardeleben, about a mile from where he lived, at this little house behind Glenwood Apartments off East Glenn.
+It was a place on Debardeleben, about a mile from where he lived, at this little house behind Glenwood Apartments off East Glenn.

 He was drunk when he left.
-Not drunk enough to think he could drive, but drunk enough to not be able to walk very well, which no one noticed because he slipped out without telling his friends he was leaving.
+He knew he couldn’t drive.
+But he thought he could walk.
+Which he could, just not very well.
+He slipped out without telling his friends he was leaving.
 No one noticed he was gone.
 He found the tracks and headed home.
 It was around midnight.

-He got within a hundred yards of the house.
+He got within a hundred yards of his house.
 It happened somewhere between College and Donahue.
 He doesn’t remember hearing the whistle.
 He doesn’t even remember getting hit.
 He remembers being under it a little bit and talking to the paramedics.

 Um… you kind of don’t have your feet anymore.

 “Best I can tell, when I left the party, I was still functioning pretty well,” Woody says.
 “I walked about a mile and probably tripped on one of the ties and fell down.
 I probably just sat there trying to collect myself.
 They said I sat up at the last second.”